Alex Murdaugh’s surviving son takes stand at murder trial

 After visiting his mother the night of the murders, Alex Murdaugh returned home, called 911 and reported that he had found the bodies of his wife and son.

-There were no tears from Buster Murdaugh on Tuesday.
-He talked about getting a phone call from his dad on June 7, 2021, who asked if he was sitting down and then told him his brother and mother had been shot.
+There were no tears from Buster Murdaugh Tuesday, even as he talked about getting a phone call from his dad on June 7, 2021, who asked if he was sitting down and then told him his brother and mother had been shot.

 “He was destroyed.
 He was heartbroken.
 I walked through the door, I saw him and I gave him a hug,” Buster Murdaugh said.